zeelux/jssort/readme.md

 ## Road Map
 I would like to add the following, but I don't have a true timeline for these yet.
-- Test suite.
-I plan to use Jasmine BDD testing framework.
 - Grunt/Gulp script to build minified version for an official build.
 - Samples using jsSort in NodeJS/CommonJS, AMD via RequireJS.
 - Samples demonstrating dotted property navigation.